 2 The kinds of personal information we gather and use

 We use different types of personal information depending on a person’s circumstances at the time.
 This may include some or all of the following information about you, your family and other dependents:

-name (including former names), date of birth, gender, status – whether single, married, in a civil partnership or other relationship akin to marriage or civil partnership, postal address (and former addresses), telephone number(s), email address, recordings of phone calls made to the Scheme administrator, Cookie id, IP address, national insurance number, employee and/or scheme number, tax details, details of bank account for the purpose of paying benefits, details about your dependents and/or beneficiaries (including their names and possibly details of their gender), relevant employment information (including current and past salary information, employment dates, absence information, details of salary sacrifice arrangements and working hours), details about pension benefits and, where you have a DC pension pot, relevant details including investment choices, contribution history and your intended retirement date.
+name (including former names), date of birth, gender, status – whether single, married, in a civil partnership or other relationship akin to marriage or civil partnership, postal address (and former addresses), telephone number(s), email address, recordings of phone calls made to the Scheme administrator(s), Cookie id, IP address, browser type, browser version, national insurance number, employee and/or scheme number, tax details, details of bank account for the purpose of paying benefits, details about your dependants and/or beneficiaries (including their names and possibly details of their gender), relevant employment information (including current and past salary and benefits information, employment dates, absence information, details of salary sacrifice arrangements and working hours), details about pension benefits and, where you have a DC pension pot, relevant details including investment choices, contribution history and your intended retirement date.
 We will also retain copies of identification materials e.g. passports/birth certificates etc., where appropriate.

 As part of running the Scheme, we may also need to hold and process particularly sensitive information about you and/or your dependants and beneficiaries (known as “sensitive personal data” or “special categories of personal data”).
 See section 5 below for further details.